expressjs/session/README.md

 and this method is used to signal to the store the given session is active, potentially resetting the idle timer.

-The request is passed into the `req` argument only if the session's options have `passReqToStore` set to `true`.
-A store wishing to operate in either mode should check whether the third argument is a function or an object.
+The request is passed into the `req` argument only if the store sets `store.passReq` to `true`.

+### store.passReq

+**Optional**

+A property determining whether the request is passed to the store in the other methods.
+Defaults to `false` if left undefined.

+A store wishing to operate in either mode (in order to maintain compatibility with earlier versions of this package) may set this to `true`, but check the arguments given to each method.

 ## Compatible Session Stores